-- (a) Within the two years immediately preceding the date of this prospectus: - (i) Save as disclosed in the section headed "History, development and Reorganisation" in this prospectus, no share or loan capital of our Company or any of its subsidiaries has been allotted and issued, agree to be allotted and issued or is proposed to be allotted and issued fully or partly paid either for cash or for a consideration other than cash: - (ii) Save as disclosed in the section headed "Underwriting" in this prospectus, no commission, discount, brokerage or other special term has been granted in connection with the issue or sale of any share or loan capital of our Company or any of our subsidiaries; and - (iii) Save as disclosed in the section headed "Underwriting" in this prospectus, no commission (excluding sub-underwriters' commission) has been paid or payable for subscribing or agreeing to subscribe, or procuring or agreeing to procure subscription, for any Share or shares of any of member of our Group. - (b) No founder, management or deferred share of our Company has been allotted and issued or agreed to be allotted and issued.
+- (a) Within the two years immediately preceding the date of this document: - (i) Save as disclosed in the section headed "History, development and Reorganisation" in this document, no share or loan capital of our Company or any of its subsidiaries has been allotted and issued, agree to be allotted and issued or is proposed to be allotted and issued fully or partly paid either for cash or for a consideration other than cash. - (ii) Save as disclosed in the section headed "[REDACTED]" in this document, no commission, discount, brokerage or other special term has been granted in connection with the issue or sale of any share or loan capital of our Company or any of our subsidiaries; and - (iii) Save as disclosed in the section headed "[REDACTED]" in this document, no commission (excluding sub-[REDACTED] commission) has been paid or payable for subscribing or agreeing to subscribe, or procuring or agreeing to procure subscription, for any Share or shares of any of member of our Group. - (b) No founder, management or deferred share of our Company has been allotted and issued or agreed to be allotted and issued.

-- (c) Save as disclosed in the paragraph headed "D. Share Option Scheme" in this appendix, no share, warrant or loan capital of our Company or any of its subsidiaries is under option or is agreed conditionally or unconditionally to be put under option. - (d) Our Company has no outstanding convertible debt securities. - (e) There is no arrangement under which future dividends are waived or agreed to be waived. - (f) Our Directors confirm that, save for the expenses in connection with the Listing, up to the date of this prospectus, there has been no material adverse change in the financial or trading position or prospects since 31 December 2021, and there had been no events since 31 December 2021 which would materially affect the information shown in our consolidated financial statements included in the Accountant's Report set out in Appendix I to this prospectus. - (g) Our Directors confirm that there has not been any interruption in the business of our Group which may have or have had a significant effect on the financial position of our Group in the 12 months immediately preceding the date of this prospectus.
+- (c) Save as disclosed in the paragraph headed "D. Share Option Scheme" in this appendix, no share, warrant or loan capital of our Company or any of its subsidiaries is under option or is agreed conditionally or unconditionally to be put under option. - (d) Our Company has no outstanding convertible debt securities. - (e) There is no arrangement under which future dividends are waived or agreed to be waived. - (f) Our Directors confirm that, save as disclosed in the paragraph headed "Summary Recent development" in this document and the expenses in connection with the [REDACTED], up to the date of this document, there has been no material adverse change in the financial or trading position or prospects since 31 December 2021, and there had been no events since 31 December 2021 which would materially affect the information shown in our consolidated financial statements included in the Accountant's Report set out in Appendix I to this document. - (g) Our Directors confirm that there has not been any interruption in the business of our Group which may have or have had a significant effect on the financial position of our Group in the 12 months immediately preceding the date of this document.

-13. Bilingual Prospectus
+13. Bilingual Document

-Pursuant to section 4 of the Companies (Exemption of Companies and Prospectuses from Compliance with Provisions) Notice (Chapter 32L of the Laws of Hong Kong), the English language and Chinese language versions of this prospectus are being published separately but are available to the public at the same time at each place where this prospectus is distributed by or on behalf of our Company.
+Pursuant to section 4 of the Companies (Exemption of Companies and Prospectuses from Compliance with Provisions) Notice (Chapter 32L of the Laws of Hong Kong), the English language and Chinese language versions of this document are being published separately but are available to the public at the same time at each place where this document is distributed by or on behalf of our Company.